klassijs/klassi-js/README.md

     └── searchData.js
 └── step_definitions
     └── search-steps.js
-└── reports  # folder and content gets created automatically on test run └── chrome
+└── reports  # folder and content gets created automatically at runtime └── chrome
         ├── reportName-01-01-1900-235959.html
         └── reportName-01-01-1900-235959.json
-.envConfigrc.js # this file will contain all your environment variables #environment configs .dataConfigrc.js # this file will contain all your project variables #projectName, emailAddresses, lambdatest config .env # this file contains all config username and passcode and should stay listed in the gitignore file cucumber.js # the cucumber configuration file
+.envConfigrc.js # this file will contain all your environment variables (i.e. dev, test, prod etc.,) .dataConfigrc.js # this file will contain all your project variables #projectName, emailAddresses .env # this file contains all config username and passcode and should be listed in the gitignore file cucumber.js # the cucumber configuration file
 ```